YOUR

 Or

-discipline and demonstrate a proficiency in Mathematics similar to O6 in Leaving Certificate.
+Have successfully completed an approved pre-apprenticeship training course in an engineering discipline and demonstrate a proficiency in Mathematics similar to O6 in Leaving Certificate.

 Or

-A full award placed at Level 5 on the National Framework of Qualifications (EQF 4) which
+A full award placed at Level 5 on the National Framework of Qualifications (EQF 4) which includes proficiency in Mathematics similar to O6 in Leaving Certificate.

 Or